ChinmayPagey/WizardBattle/README.md

 ### 4. Play!
 Open the game in two different browser tabs (or use two different devices on the same network if configured) to simulate a multiplayer battle.
 Join the same Room Name to connect.

+---

+## Game Modes

+### 🤖 Practice vs Bot (Single-player)
+- Train against an intelligent AI opponent
+- Bot uses advanced strategy and adapts to your playstyle
+- Perfect for learning the game mechanics
+- Chat and emoji features work with bot responses

+### 🌐 Online Multiplayer
+- Battle against real players in real-time
+- Enter a room code to match with friends
+- Full chat and emoji support for social interaction
+- Synchronized turn-based gameplay

+---

+## Tips for Playing

+1. **Manage Your Energy**: Don't spend all your energy at once
+2. **Read Your Opponent**: Watch their patterns and adapt
+3. **Use Chat Strategically**: Mind games are part of the battle
+4. **React with Emojis**: Celebrate wins or taunt your opponent
+5. **Practice with Bot**: Master strategies before facing real players
+6. **Dragon Fist is Ultimate**: Save up 8 energy for the unstoppable finisher